in3rsha/bitcoin-utxo-dump/README.md

 Get a **list of every unspent bitcoin** in the blockchain.

 The program iterates over each entry in Bitcoin Core's `chainstate` [LevelDB](http://leveldb.org/) database.
-It decompresses and decodes the data, and produces a human-readable text dump of all the UTXOs (unspent bitcoins).
-Here is an example of the output:
+It decompresses and decodes the data, and produces a human-readable text dump of all the [UTXO](http://learnmeabitcoin.com/glossary/utxo)s (unspent transaction outputs).

+#### Example

 ```
 count,txid,vout,value,type,address